loadchange/openai-conversion-proxy/README.md

 # OpenAI Conversion Proxy

 Welcome to the OpenAI Conversion Proxy project!
 This innovative edge computing script is designed to run on Cloudflare Workers, taking full advantage of Cloudflare's generous policy that allows up to 100,000 free invocations per day.
-This setup makes it perfectly suitable for personal, research, and learning purposes, offering a cost-effective way to leverage AI services from Azure, OpenAI, and Groq Cloud.
+This setup makes it perfectly suitable for personal, research, and learning purposes, offering a cost-effective way to leverage AI services from Azure, OpenAI, Groq Cloud and GlobalGPT.

 ## Getting Started